ibm-cloud-docs/security-compliance/troubleshooting/result-deleted-resource.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I still see results if I've deleted a resource?
+# Why do I still see results if I have deleted a resource?
 {: #result-deleted-resource}
 {: troubleshoot}
 {: support}